CumulusNetworks/docs/content/cumulus-netq-32/Manage-Events-and-Notifications/Monitor-System-Events.md

 {{< /tabs >}}

-## Monitor All System Events
+## Monitor All System Events Networkwide

-You can monitor all system events across the network or on a given device with the NetQ UI and the NetQ CLI.
+You can monitor all system events across the network with the NetQ UI and the NetQ CLI.

-### View All System Events Network-wide

 {{< tabs "TabID29" >}}